 3. Cultural and social factors: The crown for the legality of marital rape is worn by the people who have set wrong standards about marriage and give their daughters away in marriage as a property of the husband.
 They never take the daughter seriously even when she tries to complain about her situation.
 Orthodox mindsets are giving rise to the uncivilized behavior one portrays as a man.

 4. Purpose of arranged marriage: Marriages are still arranged for the purpose of procreation, or extending family due to which women don’t get the dignity.
-Also society gives different roles to man and woman, so as a wife a woman is expected to be submissive, docile and sacrifice her happiness for her family.
+Also, society gives different roles to men and women, so as a wife a woman is expected to be submissive, docile and sacrifice her happiness for her family.
 So many women believe submitting to their husband’s will is their duty and in fulfilling all these duties rights of women are suppressed by society.
-Due to these factors our community doesn’t take marital rape as a crime and often the cases go unreported.
+Due to these factors, our community doesn’t take marital rape as a crime and often the cases go unreported.

 Marital Rape: Indian Perspective

 Marital Rape in India hasn’t been criminalized yet because of the lack of legal development in this scenario.
 The burden of proof in a case of marital rape lies upon the victim, it is very difficult to prove that the offence ever took place.
 A severe crime such as rape is going unnoticed under the radar of legal authorities even with the proper legal status of rape in existence with surveys showing dark figures of up to 91.6% going unreported.7 A complex crime such as marital rape is bound to go unnoticed because of the lack of reports and the difficulty of proving such crime in the court of justice.
 In India, marital rape exists de facto but not de jure.